stolostron/hmi-demo/ansible/roles/kiosk_mode/README.md

-# Podman Role
+# Kiosk Mode Role

-Configures podman to run ubi-igntion container
+Configures kiosk mode on rhel to run firefox on boot in full screen mode pointing to the ignition application running in podman.

 ## Requirements